gbtami/pychess-variants/static/docs/capahouse960.md

 The archbishop is unique in that it is the only piece that can checkmate on its own, which you may be able to appreciate if you look at its movement/attack pattern.

-The value of an archbishop is considered slightly better than a rook, but less than the chancellor or queen.
+The value of an archbishop is considered slightly better than a rook, but less than the chancellor and queen.

 ### Chancellor